 The Four Elven Types

 The four types of Elves include the Fire Elf, Forest Elf (sometimes called a Wood Elf), The Sea Elf, and the Moon Elf.
 The largest in number are the Moon Elves, followed by the Forest Elves, then Sea Elves, and lastly the Fire Elves.
 However, most human contact tends to be with Sea Elves first, followed by Moon Elves.
-Forest Elves are the less likely to be in human lands but are often found in territories that border The Great Forest.
+Forest Elves are the least likely to be in human lands but are often found in territories that border The Great Forest.
 Fire Elves are less reclusive than their Forest Elven brethren and many have turned to more adventurous occupations.

 Below is a chart discussing the typical appearance, mannerisms, and cultural differences that vary from group to group.